Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Introduction

 where

 Moreover, we have the following estimates on the Dirichlet-Neumann operator

 \end{prop}

 Proposition \ref{Prop G} is the key result from which we will derive our new models.
-However, before presenting these models, we need to define the notion of consistency of the water waves equations \eqref{Water wave equations}. \begin{Def}[Consistency] Let $\mu,\ve,\beta \in [0,1]$.
+However, before presenting these models, we need to define the notion of consistency of the water waves equations \eqref{Water wave equations} with a given asymptotic model. \begin{Def}[Consistency] Let $\mu,\ve,\beta \in [0,1]$.
 We denote by $(\mathrm{A})$ an asymptotic model of the following form:

 where $\mathcal{T}$ is a linear operator with respect to $\psi$ and possibly nonlinear with respect to $\zeta$ and $b$.
 While $\mathcal{N}_1$ and $\mathcal{N}_2$ are possibly nonlinear operators.